Is intermittent fasting healthy

 1. Alternate-Day Fasting (ADF)

-You alternate one day of normal caloric intake with another day of calorie restriction of 500 calories for women and 600 calories for males.
+You alternate one day of normal caloric intake with another day of calorie restriction, 500 calories for women and 600 calories for men.

 1. Some people conduct a 24-hour fast, which is not eating or drinking for 24 hours on one day of the week or month.